0atman/noboilerplate/scripts/22-starting-rust.md

 1. As a liability and
 2. an asset.

 I started off thinking about them as a liability - something annoying I HAD to do to satisfy the compiler.
-This is a totally fine way to start off with, and I have some suggestions as a beginner, in order
+This is a totally fine way to start off with, and I have some suggestions on how to learn lifetimes gradually.

+In order

 ---